 To start out, this is my all-time favorite water-based polyurethane.
-I haven’t had major problems with it turning yellow over white paint (unlike the Minwax polycrylic).
+I haven’t had problems with it turning yellow over white paint (unlike the Minwax polycrylic).

 You can also choose from Matte, Satin, Semi-Gloss or Gloss sheens!
 (My go to is Satin)

 Even though I go through A LOT of polyurethane, I like to get it in the quart sizes instead of the gallon sizes.

 Mostly because I find that there is room for more user error when it comes to the gallon sizes.

 I’ll share more about that below.